Cinema of Zambia: Film-making in Northern Rhodesia

-In 1932 the missionary J. Merle Davis visited Northern Rhodesia to study the effects of Copperbelt mining on traditional communities.
+In 1932, the missionary J. Merle Davis visited Northern Rhodesia to study the effects of Copperbelt mining on traditional communities.
 Arguing that cinema could help illiterate Africans adjust to industrialization, he helped found the Bantu Educational Kinema Experiment (BEKE).
-BEKE produced thirty-five educational films between 1935 and 1937, though film's poor technical quality led to a withdrawal of support by many East African colonial administrators.
+BEKE produced thirty-five educational films between 1935 and 1937, though the films' poor technical quality led to a withdrawal of support by many East African colonial administrators.
 Only Northern Rhodesia was willing to continue funding the project.
 The country "was more cinema conscious than other parts of black Africa because, as a result of the mine cinemas on the comparatively urbanised Copper Belt, it probably had then the largest concentration of African cinema-goers outside of South Africa."
 Colonial administrators viewed this "large black mining population as a potential source of instability".

-In 1957 the first multi-racial cinema opened in Lusaka.
+In 1957, the first multi-racial cinema opened in Lusaka.

-In 1959 the Northern Rhodesia Information Department produced six 16-mm. educational films for Africans.
+In 1959, the Northern Rhodesia Information Department produced six 16-mm. educational films for Africans.
 A small number of 35-mm. films were also made, including Kariba Game Reserve, a short feature widely circulated outside Rhodesia.
 The Central African Film Unit also produced two fortnightly newsreels – 'Rhodesia and Nysaland News', intended for African audiences, and another intended for European audiences – as well as a variety of informational, educational, tourist and general-interest short films.

 Cinema audiences in Zambia

 Though there are few cinemas in Zambia, "film shows are an established part of Zambian life".
 Private commercial companies, and the Government-run Zambian Information Services (ZIS), put on open-air screenings in rural areas.
-In the early 1970s Zambia had about 100 'Film-Rovers': Land Rovers equipped to show 16mm films with amplified sound.
+In the early 1970s, Zambia had about 100 'Film-Rovers': Land Rovers equipped to show 16mm films with amplified sound.

 In 1964 Zambia had 13 indoor commercial cinemas equipped with 35mm projectors, and three others with 16mm projectors.
 Though racial segregation was prohibited by law, white audiences predominated in the more expensive 35-mm. cinemas, and black African audiences predominated in the less expensive 16-mm. cinemas.
-By 1971 there were 28 cinemas, with a seating capacity of 13,400.
+By 1971, there were 28 cinemas, with a seating capacity of 13,400.

 Commercial cinemas show films mostly from Britain and America, with some Indian films to cater to Zambia's small Asian community.